 I like a lot of Japanese pop music, and my wife, being from there, likes even more of it than I do.
 And as anyone who's married knows, there's a lot of cross-pollination of tastes - you can't avoid it.
 After you've been exposed to enough J-pop, you start to realize something: almost every even semi-famous artist there has had work done.
 Most Americans who are into Japanese music, and even some Japanese themselves, don't realize this.
 It's far more prevalent than in America.

-First, two really obvious and famous cases, both confirmed (you can click any image to make it a bit bigger):
+First, two really obvious and famous cases, both confirmed by the artists themselves:

 Now a couple of "did she or didn't she?" cases: